-I could no longer abide by the rules of the shadow cabinet of everyone havng to agree, so it was right for me to go.
-I went back to the backbenches and loved every minute of getting stuck in to a whole host of issues (in the Shadow Cabinet you are very restricted in what you can do in parliament, so getting involved in lots of issues is difficult).
+I could no longer abide by the rules of the shadow cabinet of everyone having to agree, so it was right for me to go.
+I went to the backbenches and loved every minute of getting stuck in to a whole host of issues.
 I then joined the Foreign Affairs Select Committee and loved that too.
 I have always been interested in international issues.
 Given the seriousness of the EU issue, I was also asked to become a UK MP delegate to the Council of Europe.
 That’s the body of 47 countries which protects and enhances human rights, the rule of law, and democracy.

 In the snap General Election in 2017 I won with the largest majority in Scotland and largest in the post-war history of Edinburgh Westminster elections.
 I even had 6 new colleagues, who I greatly enjoyed working with.
 However, the 2019 snap election was déjà vu as I was returned as the only Scottish Labour MP for a second time.

 I am proud to have been re-elected in 2019 with a majority of 11,095 but devastated to be the only Scottish Labour MP again, and heartbroken at the UK wide result.
 We must all reflect on what the public have told us.
 They are never wrong.
 And if we respond in the way the Labour movement has always responded to the challenges of the public then we will be able to persuade them to trust us again.
 We must listen and be honest.
 That is a considerable task but I will be up to the challenge and not let them down.

 I am delighted that Keir Stamer has been elected our new leader.